brianzhu10/Spell-tester/README.md

 }

 ```
-Within the json file the "audio" key will be the filename in the mp3 link.
+Within the json file the "audio" key will be the base filename in the mp3 link.